oxiby/oxiby-docs/src/conventions.md

 # Conventions

-In this documentation, the following conventions are used.
+In this book, the following conventions are used.

 ## Terms